 However, if you want to follow along with hardware, I highly recommend that you have the following shopping list1.

 - Raspberry Pi Zero W; make sure to get one with header pins so you can connect to its UART

 - microSD card; also make sure you have a way to plug this into your computer

 - FT2232H breakout; this is a fairly generic little tool so any of the results you find will work.
 I like the purple ones with CJMCU printed on them.

 - Breadboard wires; this lets you connect the breakout to the Raspberry Pi’s serial console.

 You might already have some of this lying around.
 If you have a Pi Zero non-W, don’t rush out and buy the W. You can make do with what you have.

 When you’re ready, jump to Part 3 to get started.

 Stay tuned!
-You can subscribe to updates with the fancy new Subscribe page.
+You can subscribe to updates if you’d like to follow along.